GSPVK/AniRecomBot/README.md

 Commands in this instruction are provided for Linux.
 If you are using Windows, you can find similar commands in the command block (under the step-by-step instructions) after the '#' comment marker.

+Also, if you want to create a loading animation, then send the bot a GIF and insert the received file_id into the animation parameter in `handlers/ani_recomms.py:48`, then uncomment the lines.

 0. You must have firefox installed.
 1. Clone this repository to your local machine.